Coronavirus: Death toll climbs, 690 new cases confirmed | DW | 26.01.2020

 A new strain of coronavirus discovered in China claimed 15 more lives since Saturday, bringing the total death count to 56.

-Figures reflecting developments in the past 24 hours revealed 688 new cases, making a total of 1,975 infections in China and over 2,000 internationally.
+Figures reflecting developments in the past 24 hours revealed 688 new cases, making a total of 1,975 infections in China and over 2,000 internationally in what Chinese President Xi Jinping has called a "grave situation."

 A handful of new cases were reported in nearby Hong Kong, Macao, and Taiwan.